Before continuing reading Part 2, check out Part 1!

 A leader must know how to delegate the right task to the right person.
 A leader who thinks he is capable of doing everything better than any of his staff is no leader at all.
 The key to this very important leadership skill is knowing every team member’s strengths and building on them.
 This will improve productivity and add more fun since everyone is assigned to a task they are most effective at.
 In the long run, you also show your team that you trust and believe in them.

 A good leader does not obsess about having more followers.
 A good leader is one that creates more leaders.
 If you leave a company and you can’t even recommend one member of your team to replace you, then you have failed.
 While you’re at it, share what you know.
 Don’t be selfish.
 That’s the first step to being a good leader.
 Build on your team’s strengths and work on their weaknesses.
 Make them more confident.
 Show them how to lead.

 It’s tough trying to be a good leader.
 But it is very rewarding.
 Just make sure you have your intentions and motivations right.
 There is no perfect formula or a deadline, just be more consistent with being a good one until it comes naturally to you!

 About the author

 Anna Rodriguez is a manager and a passionate writer.
-She also has varied background in real estate brokerage, investing, online marketing and social media management.
+She also has a varied background in real estate brokerage, investing, online marketing, and social media management.
 She owns Homey Guide Blog.
 Follow her at @annrodriguez021